 - (1) "Gross invoiced income" is a non-IFRS financial measure that reflects gross income billed to customers adjusted for deferred and accrued revenue items.
-The Bytes Group will continue to report gross invoiced income as an alternative financial KPI.
-See table in Part 2 " Presentation of Financial and Other Information" for the reconciliation of gross invoiced income to revenue in the Bytes Group's consolidated statement of profit or loss. - (2) "Gross profit" is defined as revenue less cost of sales and has been extracted from the Bytes Group's historical financial information in Part 9 "Financial Information of Bytes UK", where it appears in the Bytes Group's consolidated statement of profit or loss. - (3) "Gross profit growth" is calculated as the percentage of growth in gross profit from the previous financial period. - (4) "Adjusted operating profit" is a non-IFRS financial measure that excludes from operating profit the effects of significant items of income and expenditure which might have an impact on the quality of earnings, such as acquisition costs, which are attributable to an isolated, non-recurring event.
+The Bytes Group will continue to report gross invoiced income as an alternative financial KPI. .
+See table in Part 2 " Presentation of Financial and Other Information" for the reconciliation of gross invoiced income to revenue in the Bytes Group's consolidated statement of profit or loss. - (2) "Gross profit" is defined as revenue less cost of sales and has been extracted from the Bytes Group's historical financial information in Part 11 "Financial Information of Bytes UK", where it appears in the Bytes Group's consolidated statement of profit or loss - (3) "Gross profit growth" is calculated as the percentage of growth in gross profit from the previous financial period. - (4) "Adjusted operating profit" is a non-IFRS financial measure that excludes from operating profit the effects of significant items of income and expenditure which might have an impact on the quality of earnings, such as acquisition costs, which are attributable to an isolated, non-recurring event.
 Acquired intangible amortisation and share-based payment charges are also excluded.
-See table in Part 2 "Presentation of Financial and Other Information" for the reconciliation of adjusted operating profit to operating profit in the Bytes Group's consolidated statement of profit or loss
+See table in Part 2 "Presentation of Financial and Other Information" for the reconciliation of adjusted operating profit to operating profit in the Bytes Group's consolidated statement of profit or loss.

-2 FY10 to FY17 gross profit figures are derived from unaudited IFRS financial information, routinely prepared as part of the financial reporting procedures for the Altron Group
+&lt;sup>2 FY10 to FY17 gross profit figures are derived from unaudited IFRS financial information, routinely prepared as part of the financial reporting procedures for the Altron Group

-- (5) "Adjusted operating profit/ gross profit" is a non-IFRS financial measure that the Bytes Group defines as adjusted operating profit as a percentage of gross profit. - (6) "Cash conversion rate" is a non-IFRS financial measure that the Bytes Group defines as cash generated from operations minus capital expenditure (together "Free Cash Flow") divided by adjusted operating profit.
+- (5) "Adjusted operating profit / gross profit" is a non-IFRS financial measure that the Bytes Group defines as adjusted operating profit as a percentage of gross profit. - (6) "Cash conversion rate" is a non-IFRS financial measure that the Bytes Group defines as cash generated from operations minus capital expenditure (together, "Free Cash Flow") divided by adjusted operating profit.
 See table in Part 2 "Presentation of Financial and Other Information" for the reconciliation of the cash conversion rate to operating profit in the Bytes Group's consolidated statement of profit or loss. - (7) "Customers" is an operating metric that the Bytes Group calculates as the number of unique entities transacting greater than £100 in gross profit with the Bytes Group during the relevant financial period. - (8) "Average gross profit per customer" is an operating metric that the Bytes Group defines as total gross profit divided by customers. - (9) "Renewal rate" is an operating metric that the Bytes Group defines as gross profit from existing customers divided by total gross profit in the prior financial period.
 Existing customer is defined as a customer who has previously transacted with the Bytes Group. - (10) For the year ended 28 February 2018, "Average gross profit per customer" and "Renewal rate" are not presented because of the impact of the acquisition of Phoenix in September 2017. - (11) For the six months ended 31 August 2020 "Customers" and "Average gross profit per customer" have been calculated on a last twelve month ("LTM") basis.
 As at 31 August 2020, the Bytes Group's LTM gross profit was £85.7 million.
+LTM (August 2019 to August 2020) figures are calculated as the sum of H121 (1 March 2020 to 31 August 2020) and H220 (1 September 2019 29 February 2020).
+H220 is calculated as the difference between FY20 (1 March 2019 to 29 February 2020) and H120 (1 March 2019 to 31 August 2019).